 “Gentlemen, are you aware that this ship is of British registry?” my grandfather would have boomed.

-The strength of my grandfather’s voice must have been impressive.
+The strength of my grandfather’s voice must have been impressive and surely the whiskey gave it extra power.
 I imagine the custom agents being impressed with the authority of his voice, although they may have been curious about the fact that my grandfather’s words were slightly slurred.